 Our research and extension outreach program is directed by Cornell University’s Department of Entomology and located at the Hudson Valley Laboratory, in Highland, NY.
 We are a part of the New York State Agricultural Experiment Station in Geneva, NY, with the laboratory building owned by a non-profit cooperative tree fruit grower organization (HVRL Inc.).

-This cooperative partnership with the College of Agriculture and Life Science (CALS) and Cornell Cooperative Extension (CCE) has provided agricultural Research and Extension on Tree Fruits and Vegetables in the Hudson Valley since 1923.
+This cooperative partnership with the College of Agriculture and Life Science (CALS), Cornell Cooperative Extension (CCE) and the Eastern New York Commercial Horticultural Program (ENYCHP) providing continuous agricultural Research and Extension to the agricultural community on Tree Fruits and Vegetables in the Hudson Valley since 1923.

-Research-based information continues to be provided to New York farmers through educational programs organized by Cornell Cooperative Extension and participating associations.
+Research-based extension outreach continues to provide valuable problem solving solutions to New York farmers through educational programs organized by Cornell Cooperative Extension and participating associations.
 Horticultural plant protection programs at the Hudson Valley Lab are especially important to sustaining the viability of agriculture in the Hudson Valley and Northeast as agricultural production is ultimately the best way to preserve open space and economic stability in the rapidly developing corridor between Albany and New York City.

 Our efforts in applied entomology are formulated to benefit agricultural producers in sustaining the highest quality yield, maintaining economic competitive advantage and promoting national food security, while ultimately, serving the world-wide community of consumers by reducing the negative impact of food production on our environment.
 At the Hudson Valley Laboratory we strive to provide access of time sensitive information to the agricultural community.